jasonwilliams/anki/README.md

 # Anki for VSCode FORK

 I have forked extension to use the original author's nice groundwork to make a plugin for use with [Foam](https://foambubble.github.io/foam/).
-If you check out some of my other repos like [AnkiNotebooks](https://github.com/fletchermoore/AnkiNotebooks) I intend to make the cards in markdown work something like that.
-Except using nested headers instead of bullet lists.
 I told myself I was done making file to anki parsers and plugins but here I am doing again something I did with .txt, then .odt, then .docx and now .md.

 ## Changes so far